 The following graph tracks the recent trend of the Consolidated Tax Levy.
 It shows that increases have ranged from 0% to 4% for the past 10 years, with an average increase of 2.4%.

-It is important to note that the 2023 County and Education levies are estimates.
+It is important to note that the 2023 Education levy is estimated